Weekend Getaways

 The beautiful views in Cabo San Lucas can’t be beat.
 (Photo: Getty Images)

-Situated on the edge of the Sea of Cortez — a marine ecosystem so rich, Jacques Cousteau once called it “the aquarium of the world” — Cabo San Lucas has an endless roster of ocean-centric activities, from whale-watching to scuba diving.
+The resort haven of Cabo San Lucas, Mexico may be pigeonholed as just a place to play, but this gorgeous seaside town offers so much more than sandy beaches and margaritas.
+Situated on the edge of the Sea of Cortez — a marine ecosystem so rich Jacques Cousteau once called it “the aquarium of the world” — Cabo San Lucas has an endless roster of ocean-centric activities, from whale-watching to scuba diving.

-Pair that with inventive farm-to-table cuisine, a slew of shops and galleries showcasing local makers and an easygoing (but never dull) vibe, and it’s no wonder so many visitors return time and again.
-Here’s how to make the most of a long weekend in this beautiful destination.
+Pair that with inventive farm-to-table cuisine, an array of shops and galleries showcasing local makers, and an easygoing vibe, and it’s no wonder so many visitors return time and again.

 As always, check for travel restrictions and closures before planning your trip.